-It’s January 6th, and I have just arrived at Gardermoen Airport, Oslo.
-And boy it’s cold!
-It’s not so bad though, I like Winter and the snow, and everything always looks so much nicer under a blanket of crisp whiteness.
+It’s January 6, and I have just arrived at Oslo Gardermoen Airport; boy it’s cold!
+It’s not so bad, I like Winter and the snow—everything always looks so much nicer under a blanket of crisp whiteness.

-Once I’m through Duty-Free, I exit the main terminal and precede to buy my NSB train ticket, before making my way down to the platform.
+After I’ve passed through Duty-Free, I exit the main terminal.
+After several moments of confusion I figure out where I am, so I precede to buy my NSB train ticket, before making my way down to the platform.

-A short while later I am approached by a couple, in their forties I would say, and the Lady starts talking to me in English, but I think she/they might actually be Italian.
+A short while later I am approached by a couple.
+They would appear to be in their early forties; the lady starts talking to me in English, but from the accent I think she/they may actually be Italian.

-The lady asks ‘if I know whether the next train makes a stop at the National Theatre in Oslo?’
+‘Do you know if the next train makes a stop at the National Theatre in Oslo?’ the lady asks.

-She is, however, some how convinced I’m a local, so then asks me: ‘if they should change at Oslo central?’
+She is, however, some how convinced I’m a local.
+Then she asks, ‘if they should change at Oslo central?’

-Again, I politely inform her ‘that I am just here visiting, but that I would assume you would, yes.’
+Again I reply, politely: I’m just here visiting, but that I would assume you would, yes.

 She seems satisfied by this, I think.
-However, they then make there way back towards the information board to study it some more.
+They amble back towards the information board to study it some more.
 Not long after, I notice they approach somebody else.

 The train appears and pulls smoothly into the station.
-Once I’m seated on the train, I check for the free wifi connection.
-This is one of those small things that impresses me about Norway; the Internet coverage is excellent and far superior to most of the countries I have visited recently.
+I hop onboard and once I’m seated I check for the free wifi connection.
+This is one of those small things that impresses me about Norway, the Internet coverage is excellent and far superior to most of the countries I have visited in Europe recently.

 The train is fairly busy.
-I’m sat with a young family both in my row of seats and the row in front.
-The youngest of the children, is a boy of about 4–years–old, he is looking at me curiously, almost in a trance like state.
+I’m sat amongst a young family, both in my row of seats and the row in front.
+The youngest of the children is a boy of about four–years–old, he is looking at me curiously, in a trance like state.
 After a few minutes he breaks his silence, ‘Hvordan står det til?’—How are you.

-I don’t know much Norwegian and so the best I could muster was ‘Engelsk!’ and ‘Bra takk.’—Good, thanks.
+I don’t know much Norwegian and so the best I could muster is ‘Engelsk!’ and ‘Bra takk.’—Good, thanks.

-He then pauses for a moment, you can see he is thinking what he will say next, then he suddenly shouts ‘HALLO!
+Pausing for a moment, you can see he is thinking about what he will say next, then he suddenly shouts, ‘HALLO!
 HALLO!’
 I meet his parents gaze and we all share a smile and laugh.

-Once I arrive in Oslo, I notice the snow has really started to come down pretty heavily by now and to my delight of course.
+I arrive at Oslo central, at this point the snow has really started to come down pretty heavily, and to my delight of course.

-As I meander my way through the streets of a dark and gloomy city centre, I’m struck by the subtle contrast of the modern architecture mixed with the more traditional styles, it some how seems to blend quite well together and has a kind of even consistency to it all.
+As I meander my way through the streets of a dark and gloomy city centre, I’m struck by the subtle contrast of the modern architecture mixed with the more traditional styles, it some how seems to blend quite well together, having a kind of even consistency.

 I realise now is a good time to buy some food.
 I decide on: a sandwich, an Almond Snickers and a coffee.
 Then I make the short walk along Grensen towards my hotel in what is a perfect wintery scene.